How to Carb Cycle on Paleo

 Carb cycling makes a lot of sense from a Paleo Diet perspective.
 During the times of Paleolithic man, there would be times when higher carbohydrate foods were more available and other times when they would be scarce, particularly due to the change in seasons.

 In the summer, higher carbohydrate fruit was readily available.
 In the autumn, roots would be gathered for winter storage.
 At some point, those fruits and starches would run out, and the hunter-gatherers would need to rely more on hunting than gathering.
-At that point, the diet would become more of a low-carb, high-protein/fat diet—a natural form of carb cycling based on food availability.
+At that point, the diet would become more of a low-carb, high-protein/high-fat diet—a natural form of carb cycling based on food availability.

 To match the ebb and flow of the food supply, you can try going keto/low carb for about three months over the winter (December, January, February), and then return to higher carb in the spring.
 This would mimic our ancestors’ ability to gather food that lasts into the fall/early winter and subsequent reliance on animal protein and fats for a few months after the root crops have run out.